Hayley Turner: Racing career

 In 2008 Turner became the first female jockey to ride 100 winners in a calendar year in Britain, when Mullitovermaurice won at Wolverhampton on 30 December 2008.
 That year also saw high-profile handicap wins on Furnace at Chester and Ascot and on The Betchworth Kid at Doncaster.
-She secured her first Group race winner on Lady Deauville in the Lando-Trophy in Germany on 16 November 2008.
+She secured her first Group race winner on Lady Deauville in the Group 3 Lando-Trophy in Germany on 16 November 2008.
 She was voted as Channel 4's Racing Personality for 2008.

 In March 2009, Turner was badly injured in an accident on the Newmarket gallops.
 The head injury initially threatened to sideline her for the rest of the year, but fresh medical evidence allowed her to return to race-riding in mid-summer and she ended the year on 60 winners, her second highest figure.
 While unable to ride she made some guest appearances as a pundit on Channel 4 Racing.

-The 2010 flat racing year continued to be successful for Turner; highlights included a first Group 1 ride on Barshiba in the Nassau Stakes at Glorious Goodwood, and winning the Group 2 Lancashire Oaks on the same horse at Haydock a month earlier; and a successful partnership with classy two-year-old Margot Did, which included two winners and second places in two Group 3 races and a Group 2.
+The 2010 flat racing year continued to be successful for Turner; highlights included a first Group 1 ride on Barshiba in the Nassau Stakes at Glorious Goodwood, having won the Group 2 Lancashire Oaks on the same horse at Haydock a month earlier; and a successful partnership with classy two-year-old Margot Did, which included two winners and second places in two Group 3 races and a Group 2.

 In January 2011, Turner had her first race-rides at the Meydan racecourse in Dubai, as part of the annual Dubai Racing Carnival.
 In July 2011 Turner rode her first Group 1 winner, Dream Ahead, in the July Cup at Newmarket. and repeated the feat the following month winning the Group 1 Nunthorpe Stakes on Margot Did during York's Ebor Meeting.
 A few weeks later she broke her ankle in a fall at Bath.
 She received the 'Most Inspirational Sportswoman' Award at the 2011 Jaguar Academy of Sport Annual Awards.

 2012 saw Turner ride 92 winners, her second-best season, at a strike rate of 12%, also a career second-best.
 On 31 May 2012 she became the first female jockey to ride on the Dubai World Cup night.
 She rode Margot Did in the Al Quoz Sprint where she finished well back in the field.
 On 2 June 2012 she became the second female jockey to ride in the Epsom Derby.
 She rode Cavaliero where she came last of the nine horses running.
 In August 2012, Turner won the Beverly D. Stakes in the United States riding the David Simcock trained I'm a Dreamer, becoming the first UK-based woman to ride an international Grade 1 winner.